• Skip to primary navigation

 What New Provisions Does AB 376 Provide?

 Provisions of the new law are broken into a few categories.
-The “Bill of Rights” establishes that servicers and lenders may not engage in abusive or predatory behaviors in regards to student loan borrowers.
+The “Bill of Rights” establishes that servicers and lenders may not engage in abusive or predatory behaviors in regard to student loan borrowers.

 Here are a few of the specific requirements that it sets: